Pay It Forward: Quad City group donates bikes to Toys for Tots

 The group increases the amount of bikes donated every year for children.

-"The first year we donated one little bike," Pay It Forward nominee and Quad Cities Bike Club coordinator Jackie Wessels said.
+"The first year we donated one little bike," said Pay It Forward nominee and Quad Cities Bike Club coordinator Jackie Wessels.

 Children up to 12 years old enjoy a new bike through the program.